 Tewai’s journey started as a child attending South Auckland’s Homai College which provided specialist education for blind students.
 Enjoying sport thanks to a passionate PE teacher she started competing in Blind Sports.
 In her early 20s, she was selected to the New Zealand Paralympic Team to compete at Arnhem 1980 where she won a bronze medal in the discus.
 Coming back from the Netherlands, Tewai focused on her studies and started a social work diploma.
 It helped her pursue her passion for disability development in the Pacific region.
 In 2003, with Latoa they established Vision Pacific, a charitable trust that helps disabled people live an independent life.

-A feature story on Tewai can be found here.
+A feature story on Tewai can be found here on this link.

 Paralympian #48 Robert Courtney MNZM